bdarboe/Ops401/seattle-Ops-401d1: Reading 12.md

 4. They Make It Easier to Keep Up With Regulation
 5. They Can Boost Efficiency

     Cons of Network Intrusion Detection Systems:
-1. They Will Not Prevent Incidents By Themselves
+a.
+They Will Not Prevent Incidents By Themselves
-2. An Experienced Engineer Is Needed to Administer Them
+b.
+An Experienced Engineer Is Needed to Administer Them
-3. They Do Not Process Encrypted Packets
+c.
+They Do Not Process Encrypted Packets
-4. IP Packets Can Still Be Faked
+d.
+IP Packets Can Still Be Faked
-5. False Positives Are Frequent
+e.
+False Positives Are Frequent
-6. They Are Susceptible to Protocol Based Attacks
+f.
+They Are Susceptible to Protocol Based Attacks
-7. The Signature Library Needs to Be Continually Updated to Detect the Latest Threats
+g.
+The Signature Library Needs to Be Continually Updated to Detect the Latest Threats